CitrineInformatics/gemd-docs/docs/specification/value-types.md

 ##### Example

-A value field recorded from a digital display reading "0.245".
+A value field recorded from a digital display recording a number of counts (e.g., Geiger counter).
 ```json
 {
     "type" : "uniform_integer",